Gary Cooper Famous Lines

 Site Map |

 This Tribute is not officially endorsed or authorized by Gary Cooper.
-Unauthorized use of this material is strictly prohibited.
-Click here for further terms of use. © 2001-2005 Destination Hollywood, Inc. All rights reserved.
+Unauthorized use of this material is strictly prohibited. © 2001-2011 Destination Hollywood.
+All rights reserved.

 |